 Eight European Union countries (Austria, Germany, Greece, Slovenia, Ireland, Spain, Estonia and Netherlands) and two non-member states, Iceland and Switzerland, have confirmed that they will permit Indians inoculated with Covishield to travel to their countries.
 Estonia has recognised all the vaccines authorised by the Indian government, including Covaxin, that local firm Bharat Biotech has developed.

 Please note that India is still on the RED LIST of most European countries because of which Indian Travellers aren’t permitted to travel freely in Europe.
 Only the ones having long-stay visas are allowed to enter the European countries.
-An authorisation letter from your employer or embassy is required to establish the legitimacy and urgency of your travel.
+They require an authorisation letter from your employer or embassy to establish the legitimacy and urgency of your travel.
 As a result, hardly any European Embassy in India is giving tourist visas to Indians as of date.
 So even if you are fully vaccinated and have a long stay tourist/business visa please do check with the respective embassy and flight carrier before booking your tickets.

 Find up to date and detailed information about travel restrictions in place for every country in Europe, here.